yxtay/yxtay.github.io/readme.md

 and has spanned across industries such as insurance, government, ecommerce and travel.
-This has given me professional experience on data science domains such as topic modelling, text classification, ranking dynamic personalised recommendation and visual model explanations.
+This has given me professional experience on data science domains such as topic modelling, text classification, ranking, dynamic personalised recommendation and visual model explanations.
 I have also developed models for text generation and embedding learning with matrix factorisation.